 The handles are also dual material, which means you have some soft grippy bits, and some harder bits for when you really need to lean on them, and they won’t absorb oil – a quick wipe down with some brake cleaner is all you need to keep them looking nice.

-The drivers’ blades themselves are made from an alloy steel that’s been chromed and polished, so rust and corrosion will never be an issue.
-The only thing that I think is a bit … unnecessary … is the laser-etched sizes on the blades – you instantly know what size you need when you’ve been doing this for a while, but I guess for those of us with less experience, it may be a handy feature for a week or two.
+The drivers’ blades themselves are made from alloy steel that’s been chromed and polished, so rust and corrosion will never be an issue.
+The only thing that I think is a bit unnecessary is the laser-etched sizes on the blades.
+You instantly know what size you need when you’ve been doing this for a while.
+But, for those of us with less experience, it may be a handy feature for a week or two.